prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 >     csv_filepath = os.path.join(os.path.dirname(__file__), "..", "data", "products.csv")
 >

 Ideally we'll allow the user to use their own custom CSV file inventory.
 To acheive this, save a copy of the provided "products.csv" file in your repo as "data/default_products.csv" and provide instructions in the README telling someone to copy this provided file into their local repo as "data/products.csv", where the program will be looking for it.

 Finally, before making any commits, exclude the "data/products.csv" file from being tracked in version control by using an entry like this in the ".gitignore" file:
 >
 >     # this is the ".gitignore" file...
 >
 >     # ...
 >
->     # ignore the CSV file inventory in the data directory:
+>     # ignore the products CSV file inventory (but not the default):
 >     data/products.csv
+>     !data/default_products.csv
 >
 > NOTE: to clarify, the "data/default_products.csv" file should be INCLUDED in the repo, while the "data/products.csv" should be IGNORED.